 Click Save at the bottom of the page to save your changes.

-5. Install your Cookie Banner on your website
+Options for installing your Cookie Banner on your website

 Once you’ve set up your banner with your desired appearance and configuration settings, you can install it using one of 3 methods.

 Manual installation (recommended): Place your banner’s code snippet directly in your website’s <head> section.
-Make sure to position it as high as possible.
-It must be the first <script> tag on the page.

 Via Google Tag Manager: Install and manage your banner using our Tag Template found in the Google Tag Manager Community Template Gallery.
 Note: This will prevent script blocking from working reliably.

-5. Manage your cookies
+Manage your cookies

 While you’ve been setting up and installing your banner, our cookie scanner has been crawling your website, finding any active cookies and trackers and categorizing them for you.
-Any cookies found on the Cookie Management page, under Active Cookies, will be displayed on the second layer of your cookie banner.
+Any cookies found on the Cookie Management page, under Active Cookies, will be displayed on the second layer of your Cookie Banner.

 You can add, edit, and remove any active cookie using the cookie editor.